-One way to file down your calluses yourself is to use a rough, coarse foot file or a pumice stone.
+One way to file down your calluses is to use a rough, coarse foot file or a pumice stone.
 Both are effective in safely removing the skin without causing additional harm.

 But remember to be patient; your feet didn't build those calluses in a day, and you can't remove them in a day either; filing calluses down takes time and dedication.

 Let your feet soak for at least 5 minutes, then use your pumice stone or file to remove dead skin gently.
 If it starts to hurt, quit.
 Only do it as often as is comfortable, but the more often you treat them, the quicker they will diminish them.

 Try to at least file them weekly, though doing it every day will show better results.
 If you let too much time go between filing them, the skin will begin to grow back, and you will lose your progress.